Construction Accident Claims

 If you are self-employed and have an accident, you should not assume that you cannot make a claim.
 If you are self-employed, an employer is still responsible for your safety and the safety of the construction site.

 In most cases, it is impossible to distinguish between employed and self-employed workers on a construction site.
-Legally they should treat you exactly the same.
+Legally they should treat you the same.
 Any company that has control over your workplace owes you the same duty of care that they owe to their employees.
-If you can prove that they failed to follow health and safety rules, then you may be able to make a construction accident claim.
+If you can prove that they did not follow health and safety rules, then you may be able to make a construction accident claim.

 To make a construction accident claim, you must show that someone had a duty of care to you which was not followed.
 You must also show that this was the cause of your injuries.